MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMAutoDeploymentRuleDeployment.md

 ```

 ### -EnableDeployment

 Indicates whether to enable the deployment after this rule runs for the associated software group.
-If set to $False, you must manually deploy the software update group.
+If set to `$False`, manually deploy the software update group.

 ```yaml
 Type: Boolean